-Gabriel Mata (pronunced: gah-bryehl mah-tah) is a Mexican American dance choreographer, educator, film maker, and performer.
-He also navigates the world as queer, Latinx, immigrant, and as of recently a permanent resident to the U.S. He received his MFA in dance from the University of Maryland - College Park.
+Gabriel Mata (pronounced: gah-bryehl mah-tah) is a Mexican American dance choreographer, educator, film maker, and performer.
+He navigates the world as queer, Latinx, immigrant, and as of recently a permanent resident to the United States.
+He received his MFA in dance from the University of Maryland - College Park.

-The StarTribune has called him “Sly, subtle and totally virtuosic, theatrical dancer-choreographer Gabriel Mata holds the stage with expressive movement and witty words.”
+The Minnesota StarTribune has called him “Sly, subtle and totally virtuosic, theatrical dancer-choreographer Gabriel Mata holds the stage with expressive movement and witty words.”
 His dance works have been performed in Minnesota, California, New York, North Carolina, Maryland, Pennsylvania, New Jersey, Washington DC, and the John F. Kennedy Center for the Performing Arts.
-His work has been commissioned and presented by sjDANCEco, the Festival of Latin American Contemporary Choreographers, the Luna Dance Institute, Joy of Motion, Dance Place, Silicon Valley Pride, the Hispanic National Bar Association, and the Caroline Calouche Dance Co/Charlotte Dance Festival.
+His work has been commissioned by David Herrera Performance Company, Georgian Court University, Dance Loft on 14, sjDANCEco, Charlotte Dance Festival, Howard Community College, the Festival of Latin American Contemporary Choreographers, Dance Place, Silicon Valley Pride, the Hispanic National Bar Association, and the Charlotte Dance Festival.

 Recently, in performance Mata has collaborated with artists like Adrian Gaston Garcia (DC) Joteria: Our untold stories…, David Herrera (SF) Oralé, and Leslie Garcia (San José) Raices, al sur, and Gary Champi (WA/NY) Off White along with Michael Wall (AZ), avant garde costume designer Gabriel Feliú (Puerto Rico).